Mandan Refinery: Ownership and name changes

 A number of ownership and name changes are associated with the facility.
 American Oil Company was the name used in the upper Midwest by the Standard Oil Company of Indiana but in 1973 shortened it to Amoco Oil Company for marketing purposes.
 Keeping with the trend in the 1980s for the Standard Oil spinoffs to establish separate identities, Standard Oil Company of Indiana changed its name to Amoco Corporation in 1985.
-Amoco merged with British Petroleum in December 1998 to become BP-Amoco.
+Amoco merged with BP in December 1998 to become BP-Amoco.
 BP-Amoco sold the Mandan Refinery to Tesoro Corporation on September 6, 2001.
-Tesoro Corporation underwent a name change on August 1, 2017 to Andeavor after its acquisition of Western Refining.
-On April 30, 2018 Marathon Petroleum announced it would seek to buy Andeavor and close the deal by the end of 2018.
+Tesoro Corporation underwent a name change on August 1, 2017, to Andeavor after its acquisition of Western Refining.
+On April 30, 2018, Marathon Petroleum announced it would seek to buy Andeavor and close the deal by the end of 2018.

 Recent History

-The refinery hosted President Donald Trump on September 6, 2017 for a speech on tax reform.
+The refinery hosted President Donald Trump on September 6, 2017, for a speech on tax reform.
 The visit marks the third time a sitting US president visited the city of Mandan.